 In 2018, we proposed to rebuild Docusaurus from the ground up.
 It involved a major rearchitecture effort - we created a content-centric CSS framework from scratch, a plugins system, and moved from static HTML pages to be a single page-app with prerendered routes.
 It was a wild adventure and a tough feat, especially with no dedicated FTE working on the project.
 With the help of @endilie, our ex-intern-turned-contributor-turned-maintainer, we made really good progress on D2 and are currently on version 2.0.0-alpha.40.
 All features in Docusaurus 1 except for translations have been ported over.

 D2's killer features are Dark Mode and its superb performance.
-D2 has dark mode support out-of-the-box and its near effortless to create a dark mode-friendly documentation site.
+D2 has dark mode support out-of-the-box and it is near effortless to create a dark mode-friendly documentation site.
 Endilie put in great effort into optimizing the performance of the site and a bunch of performance optimization tricks have been done under the hood by default - optimized images, prerendering every route to static HTML and client-side routing thereafter, prefetching assets needed by future navigations whenever the user hovers over a navigation link, etc.

 Last but not least, we implemented a plugins architecture and turned the repo into a Lerna monorepo.
 We believe this plugin architecture will be helpful towards building a community and also allowing users to build their own features for their unique use cases.